Hypercubers/hypercubing.xyz/docs/wiki/puzzles.md

 ## Virtual Puzzles

-While we're waiting for Hyperspeedcube 2.0 to release (which will be able to simulate almost any puzzle), Magic Puzzle Ultimate is a great program to get your feet wet in the world of other puzzles.
+While we're waiting for [Hyperspeedcube 2.0](software-hsc.md#future-updates) to release, Magic Puzzle Ultimate is a great program to get your feet wet in the world of other puzzles.

 Open the location where your ```MPUlt``` folder is.
 Next, open the ```MPUlt_puzzles.txt``` file.
 This file is a big list of all the puzzles in the program.
 Now you can copy & paste the puzzles that you want below under their appropriate Block.
 Just save the file, reopen MPUlt, and the puzzle you added will be in there.